Agostino Marchetto

 Agostino Marchetto (born 28 August 1940) is an Italian prelate of the Catholic Church who worked in the diplomatic service of the Holy See from 1968 to 1999 and then in the Roman Curia until his retirement in 2010.
 He is regarded as one of the principal historians of the Second Vatican Council.

+Pope Francis made him a cardinal on 30 September 2023.

 Early career and diplomacy

 Agostino Marchetto was born in Vicenza, Italy, on 28 August 1940.
 He was ordained a priest of the Diocese of Vicenza on 28 June 1964.

 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1964.
 He entered the diplomatic service of the Holy See in 1968 and worked in the offices of the papal representative to Zambia, Cuba, Algeria, Portugal, and Mozambique.

 On 31 August 1985, Pope John Paul II appointed him titular archbishop of Astigi and Apostolic Pro-Nuncio to both Madagascar and Mauritius.
 He received his episcopal consecration on 1 November 1985 from Cardinal Sebastiano Baggio.
 On 7 December 1990, Pope John Paul named him Apostolic Pro-Nuncio to Tanzania.
 On 18 May 1994, Pope John Paul named him Apostolic Nuncio to Belarus.
 He took up a position in the offices of the Secretariat of State in Rome on 16 April 1996.

 On 8 July 1999, Pope John Paul appointed him Permanent Observer of the Holy See to the international food and agriculture organizations based in Rome: FAO, IFAD, PAM, and CMA.